Hasse principles for higher-dimensional fields

-If $k$ is finite, we use the usual norm argument.
+If $k$ is finite, we use a suitable norm argument.
 By what has been shown, for each prime $p$ we find such a hyperplane section after base change to an extension $k'/k$ of degree $[k':k] = p^r$, a power of $p$ (the maximal pro-$p$-extension of $k$ is an infinite field).
 Then the map

 is zero.

 Now we note that there is a homology theory $H^W(-,A;k')$ on all varieties over $k$, defined by $H^W_a(Z,A;k') = H^W_a(Z_{k'},A)$ and the induced structure maps.
 This is also the homology theory which is obtained by the method of Theorem 5.9, by extending the covariant functor